 At Google, Anna Dickson manages a team of image professionals who specialize in imagery at scale.
 From curation to creation, her team works with products to understand their imagery needs, provide expert guidance, assist with imagery gaps and help to train classifiers to improve image results.
 In additional to content, she collaborates with infrastructure and machine learning teams on centralization of assets and image understanding.
 Prior to Google, Dickson led photography teams at The Huffington Post, The Wall Street Journal and IHeartRadio.

-As the co-founder and CEO of VSCO, Joel leads the company on its mission to equip, educate, and inspire anyone on the journey toward reaching their creative potential.
+As the co-founder and CEO of VSCO, Joel leads the company on its mission to help everybody fall in love with their own creativity.
 Joel and his co-founder Greg Lutze combined their passions for photography and technology to build VSCO in 2011.
 Prior to founding VSCO, Joel was a successful commercial and wedding photographer.
 A Bay Area native, Joel is deeply involved in the local Oakland community.

 Benjamin Petit is a French documentary photographer and the co-director of #Dysturb, a nonprofit formed by photojournalists wishing to make visual information freely accessible to a wider audience by pasting large images in city streets.
 Benjamin Petit has led #Dysturb campaigns in various city hubs, teaming up with institutions such as the United Nations, the European Parliament, the Magnum Foundation, Foam Museum and Instagram.
 Benjamin’s photojournalistic work is focused on social inequality and climate change related issues.
 He covered the Arab Spring aftermath in Yemen, the refugee crisis in Lebanon and has documented the resettlement of climate refugees in the Dominican Republic.
 Benjamin Petit is a 2018-2019 John S. Knight Fellow in Journalism Innovation at Stanford University, and a Fulbright scholar.